 Now, at 26, I’m three years into a career as a writer.
 Making a living as a full-time writer has been like returning to a long-lost country where everyone finally speaks my language.

 However, in spite of the staggering number of hours that I’ve clocked in pursuit of degrees, good grades, promotions, raises, and other accolades, my most salient moments as a writer haven’t happened in school or at work.
 These meaningful moments have happened when I’ve worked up the courage to share my personal, just-for-fun writing with the kindred spirits that I’ve crossed paths with over the years.
-From acoustic songs about (surprisingly terrible) ex-boyfriends, to autobiographical pieces about living with anxiety and searching for a fulfilling career, this kind of raw honesty has been nerve-wracking but undoubtedly worth it, time after time.
+From acoustic songs about (surprisingly terrible) ex-boyfriends, to autobiographical pieces about my struggle with toxic perfectionism and my search for a fulfilling career, this kind of raw honesty has been nerve-wracking but undoubtedly worth it, time after time.

 Storytelling continues to surprise me in its capacity to connect me with new friends who have their own wisdom to share.
 It continually reminds me that while my words have the power to make complex science relatable or compel customers to open an email, for me, the most fulfilling writing is intimate, authentic, and vulnerable.

 So, that’s why I’m starting a blog: To tell my stories, and to hear yours.
 To share the lessons that I’ve learned so far; to explore the beauty of everyday life; and to connect with present & future friends about life’s yet-to-be-answered questions.
 From break-ups to weddings, recipes to photographs, introversion to perfectionism, building a home to hosting a dinner party, I’m ready to share my story as it unfolds—what’s yours?